cryptpad/documentation/admin_guide/admin_panel.rst

    Maximum storage limit for CryptDrives (users and teams) when no custom rule is applied

+..
+XXX  <!-- this and other values below also override whatever is in the config -->

 Apply a custom limit
 ~~~~~~~~~~~~~~~~~~~~

+..
+XXX <!-- override -->

    Set custom limits for users by using their public key.
 You can update
    or remove an existing limit.